sinclairzx81/hammer/readme.md

 ## Serve

-Hammer provides a built in development server.
-To use run `hammer serve [...paths]`.
-This will start a watch and reload server on port `5000` by default.
-See the command line interface section for additional options.
+Use the `serve` command to start a development server that reloads on file save.

 ```html
 <!DOCTYPE html>